Bushfire Mitigation Works Program

 Our fire prevention and preparation works also include fire track maintenance, clearing vegetation from around electric lines and water tank maintenance.

-If you are concerned about the fire risk on a road that does not appear on the program of works, please contact us on 9433 3111 to discuss your concerns and a Fire Prevention Officer will undertake an inspection.
+If you are concerned about the fire risk in a specific area, please contact us on 9433 3111 to discuss your concerns and a Fire Prevention Officer will undertake an inspection.